Gram panchayat

 Gram Panchayat is a basic governing institution in Indian villages.
 It is a political institution, acting as the cabinet of a village or group of villages.
 The Gram Sabha works as the general body of the Gram Panchayat.
-The members of the gram panchayat are elected directly by the people.
+The members of the Gram Panchayat are elected directly by the people.
 The gram panchayat is headed by an elected President and Vice President, assisted by a Secretary who serves as the administrative head of the panchayat.
 The president of a gram panchayat is known as a "Pradhan" or "Sarpanch" in Northern India.
-There are about 250,000 gram panchayats present in India.
+There are about 250,000 gram panchayats in India.

 History

 Established in various states of India, the Panchayat Raj system has three tiers: Zila Parishad, at the district level; Panchayat Samiti, at the block level; and Gram Panchayat, at the village level.
 Rajasthan was the first state to establish Gram Panchayat, Bagdari Village, Nagaur District being the first village where Gram Panchayat was established, on 2 October 1959.

 In 1992, the institution of Gram Panchayat was modified in order to deepen democracy.
 The 73rd Amendment to the Constitution re-introduced panchayats as the institutions of local self-governance, with a basic structure for operations at three administrative levels; villages, groups of villages and districts.